fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a relation: 'hat Wendepunkt'
 - The type of argument1 of 'hat Wendepunkt' is 'Funktion'
 - The result type of 'hat Wendepunkt' is 'Wendepunkt'
+- There is a class: 'Punkt'
+- There is a relation: 'has first coordinate'
+- The type of argument1 of 'has first coordinate' is 'Punkt'
+- The result type of 'has first coordinate' is 'real number'
+- There is a relation: 'has second coordinate'
+- The type of argument1 of 'has second coordinate' is 'Punkt'
+- The result type of 'has second coordinate' is 'real number'
+- 'Wendepunkt' is a subclass of 'Punkt'
+- There is a class: 'Wendestelle'
+- 'Wendestelle' is a subclass of 'real number'

+- There is a general statement:
+    - formalized setting:
+        - 'wp1' is an instance of 'Wendepunkt'
+    - formalized assertion:
+        - 'ws1' is an instance of 'Wendestelle'
+        - 'wp1' 'has first coordinate' 'ws1'

+- There is an equivalence-statement:
+    - formalized setting:
+        - 'f1' is an instance of 'reellwertige Funktion'
+        - 'df1' is an instance of 'reellwertige Funktion'
+        - 'ddf1' is an instance of 'reellwertige Funktion'
+        - There is an equation:
+            - formalized left hand side: 'df1'
+            - formalized right hand side: 'Zeitableitung'('f1')
+        - There is an equation:
+            - formalized left hand side: 'ddf1'
+            - formalized right hand side: 'Zeitableitung'('df1')
+        - 'n1' is an instance of 'Nullstelle'
+    - formalized premise:
+        - 'ddout1' 'hat Nullstelle' 'n1'
+    - formalized assertion:
+        - 'w1' is an instance of 'Wendepunkt'
+        - 'w1' 'has first coordinate' 'n1'
+        - 'w1' 'has second coordinate' 'f1'('n1')

 - // snippet(108)
 - There is a general statement:
     - full source code: 'Die Sprungantwort dieser Übertragungsglieder beginnt stets mit dem Anstieg Null und hat im weiteren Verlauf (mindestens) einen Wendepunkt.'
     - formalized setting:
         - 'system1' is an instance of 'lineares Übertragungsglied'
+        - 'system1' has the property 'schwingungsfähig'
         - 'tf1' is an instance of 'Übertragungsfunktion'
         - 'system1' 'hat Übertragungsfunktion' 'tf1'
         - 'system1' has system order 2